Helm Flow Control and Conditionals

 {{ end }}

-value defined as true, then just skip this, the replicas: line will not be printed.
+value defined as true, then just skip printing the replicas:

-Notice how in an IF statement we can use either a simple value or an entire pipeline.
-So in an IF statement, we can do something like, extract a value from somewhere, pass it through a pipeline of functions, transform the data in some ways, then evaluate if the end result is true or false.
+statement, we can use either a simple value or an entire pipeline.
+For instance, we can extract a value from somewhere, pass it through a pipeline of functions, transform the data in some ways, and then evaluate if the end result is true or false.
 But how does it decide if it is true or false?

-If the pipeline being evaluated returns a boolean value like true or false, it’s easy to understand how that is interpreted.
-Otherwise, if it’s a number, 0 is interpreted as false, non-zero numbers as true.
+If the evaluated pipeline returns a boolean value like true or false, it’s easy to understand how that is interpreted.
+Otherwise, if it’s a number, 0 is interpreted as false.
+If it's a non-zero number, it is interpreted as true.
 If it’s a string, an empty one is false, while if it contains even a single letter, it is true.
-And the same can be said for other kinds of objects, like arrays and so on: if they’re empty, this is equivalent to being false, if they’re non-empty, the condition is evaluated as true.
+The same can be said for other kinds of objects, like arrays and so on: if they’re empty, this is equivalent to being false; if they’re non-empty, the condition is evaluated as true.

 Let’s use this in our deployments.yaml file.
 Our final content should look like this: